hypo69/hypo/docs/gemini/out/ru/explainer/src/utils/image.md

 **Variables:**

-* `MODE = 'dev'`:  A constant likely used for configuration, e.g., for determining logging level or other settings in a development environment.
+* ``:  A constant likely used for configuration, e.g., for determining logging level or other settings in a development environment.

 **Possible Improvements and Errors:**